Staff and Volunteers

 It is also my job to make sure that we offer a wide range of activities that reflect the needs and interests of young people; along with co-ordination of resources, staffing and monitoring of our various programmes and finances.

-My role at STEP is really varied - I am responsible for the work 'behind the scenes' in the office, which includes assessing referrals and inviting young people to groups, health and safety and maintaining and arranging resources, insurance, transport and activities.
+My role at STEP is really varied - I am responsible for the work 'behind the scenes' in the office, which includes assessing referrals and inviting young people to groups, health and safety and maintaining and organising resources, insurance, transport and activities.
 I have a BSc degree in Social Sciences and am NOCN Level 3 qualified in Youth Work so have also written and run lots of different sessions for Evening Groups and other shorter-term projects.
-I also regularly work in the Saturday Project, supporting young people with disabilities; holiday programmes and on residentials.

-I joined STEP 5 years ago on a work placement while I was studying for a Foundation Degree in Youth Work and after completing my degree I was given the opportunity to stay on as a Project Worker.
-Delivering Evening Groups is one of my main roles, where I write session plans and run groups for the young people who attend.
+I joined STEP on a work placement while I was studying for a Foundation Degree in Youth Work and after completing my degree I was given the opportunity to stay on as a Project Worker.
 I spent two years working towards gaining Anti-Bullying status for STEP as well as training and setting up a peer mentoring scheme.
-My other responsibilities include setting up the Arts Award in Evening Groups; training and supervising new Project Workers and volunteers and working with the Saturday Project supporting young people with mild to moderate learning disabilities.
+I have written and delivered many Evening Group and Saturday sessions and now my role has progressed to Project-Coordinator where I over-see all aspects of the group work we provide, supporting with SDQ's and monitoring, as well as delivering NOCN youth work training to staff.

 Without the valuable support of volunteers and peer mentors in group sessions, STEP would be unable to run.
 A big thank you to all of you, and to everyone who selflessly gives their time to STEP.